Best car insurance in Indiana in 2022

 *Not officially ranked by J.D.
 Power due to eligibility restrictions

-USAA offers its customers excellent customer satisfaction, low average prices, coverage options and discounts.
-USAA offers the lowest average annual full coverage premium on our list and provides numerous discounts for its policyholders, which may help save even more.
+USAA offers its customers excellent customer satisfaction, low average prices, plenty of coverage options and several discounts.
+USAA has the lowest average annual full coverage premium on our list and provides numerous discounts for its policyholders, which may help save even more.
 However, the company is not eligible for official ranking with J.D.
-Power due to its eligibility restrictions, and the company is only available to military members and veterans.
+Power due to its eligibility restrictions, and the company is only available to military members and veterans, as well as certain qualifying family members.
 Not all drivers will qualify for coverage.

 Learn more: USAA Insurance review